WESP (FM): Programming

 WUUB, a.k.a.
 "B106.3", formerly carried an Urban Adult Contemporary format playing R&B and soul music.
 It carried two syndicated shows: The Tom Joyner Morning Show and Love, Lust and Lies with Michael Baisden in the afternoons.
 B-106.3 also brought gospel programming on Sunday mornings and Classic Soul on Sunday afternoons.
 After the format switch, former sister station WMBX (X102.3) broadened its format from rhythmic to urban contemporary and added more R&B.

 As an ESPN Radio affiliate, the station carries local shows hosted by Theo Dorsey, Mike Rizzo, and Colin Russo (son of Chris "Mad Dog" Russo).
 The station offers extensive play-by-play of local sports teams, ranging from high school football to the NFL.
+As part of Good Karma's assumption of responsibility for the Buffalo Bills Radio Network, Buffalo Bills games were added to the station to serve the Bills diaspora in Florida, despite being in the media market of the Bills' rivals, the Miami Dolphins.